-The summer of 2015 marked my 5th time to attend the CMA Music Fest in Nashville, Tennessee and I have to say it was the best trip yet.
+The summer of 2015 marked my 5th time to attend the CMA Music Festival in Nashville, Tennessee and I have to say that it was the best trip yet.
 From the Chevrolet River Front shows, LP Field concerts at night, to the delicious eats around Nashville, I feel as if I have finally mastered CMA Music Fest; and I cannot wait to start planning for next year!

-The Epic CMA Music Fest
+CMA Music Fest 2015

-We checked into our Airbnb accommodation Wednesday evening and I was delighted by how wonderful the apartment was.
+We checked into our Airbnb accommodation and I was delighted by how wonderful the apartment was.
 It was perfect for us and we were only 10 minutes from downtown.
 Two thumbs up Airbnb!
 We rushed to get to the Chevrolet Riverfront Stage to catch the last few acts of the “Highway Finds” concert put on by Sirius Radio’s “The Highway” station, my favorite.
 Old Dominion played last and I absolutely fell in love with them.

 My mom purchased an LP Field (now Nissan Stadium) parking pass and I will be forever grateful.
-Instead of having to find an over priced lot in downtown Nashville and walk across the pedestrian bridge with thousands of other people, we got to park right outside the stadium.
-I so recommend spending the extra money.
+Instead of having to find an over priced lot in downtown Nashville and walk across the pedestrian bridge with thousands of other people, we got to park right outside of the stadium.
+I so recommend spending the extra money!
 We grabbed a couple bottles of water and headed to our seats.
-Alan Jackson kicked off the night followed by Sam Hunt, Rascal Flatts, Dierks Bentley, Florida Georgia Line, and Jason Aldean.
+Alan Jackson kicked off the night and was followed by Sam Hunt, Rascal Flatts, Dierks Bentley, Florida Georgia Line, and Jason Aldean.
 Talk about a great night!

 Blake took Saturday morning off to play golf and I tried to go downtown, but parking was impossible.
 Instead, I joined Blake and his friends at Centennial Park for lunch where I ate at The Grilled Cheeserie food truck.
 I ordered a grilled cheese with bacon and it was delicious!
 That night’s LP Field show included Chris Young, Thomas Rhett, Brett Eldredge, Little Big Town, and Carrie Underwood.
-After the concerts, we went to Rippy’s, my favorite bar downtown, located right beside Bridgestone Arena.
+After the concerts, we went to Rippy’s, my favorite bar downtown, right beside Bridgestone Arena.
 They have two girls that sing covers of songs and I try to see them every time I come to town.
 I should note here that Blake and I get around Nashville via Lyft.
 This was our second year using that ride share service and we have nothing but wonderful things to say about it!

 Although we did not get to see all of the performers that we wanted to, due to the heat and crowds, Blake and I had a wonderful trip.
-After 5 years, I feel as if I have mastered CMA Fest, realizing that you do not have to do everything that is offered.
+After 5 years, I feel as if I have mastered CMA Music Fest, realizing that you do not have to do everything that is offered.
 Blake and I got to do what we absolutely wanted to and spent some time enjoying other things that Nashville has to offer.
-I am counting down the days until CMA Fest 2016!
+I am counting down the days until CMA Music Fest 2016!

-Don’t forget to book your hotel room now, click here for the best deals.
+Book your hotel room now, click here for the best deals.